hammaadworks/yumyum/docs/front-end-spec.md

 *   **Design Strategies for Performance:**
     *   Leverage Next.js code splitting for the authenticated dashboard routes.
-    *   Continue to use Cloudinary for all image optimization.
+    *   Continue to use ImageKit for all image optimization.
     *   Implement a client-side caching strategy for dashboard data to ensure fast subsequent loads.

 ---